15.ai: Critical reception

 Critics described 15.ai as easy to use and generally able to convincingly replicate character voices, with occasional mixed results.
-Natalie Clayton of PC Gamer wrote that SpongeBob SquarePants' voice was replicated well, but described challenges in mimicking the Narrator from the The Stanley Parable: "the algorithm simply can't capture Kevan Brighting's whimsically droll intonation."
+Liana Ruppert of Game Informer described 15.ai as "simplistically brilliant" and praised its ease of use.
+Natalie Clayton of PC Gamer wrote that SpongeBob SquarePants' voice was replicated well, but described challenges in mimicking the Narrator from The Stanley Parable: "the algorithm simply can't capture Kevan Brighting's whimsically droll intonation."
 Zack Zwiezen of Kotaku reported that "[his] girlfriend was convinced it was a new voice line from GLaDOS' voice actor".
 Taiwanese newspaper United Daily News also highlighted 15.ai's ability to recreate GLaDOS's mechanical voice, alongside its diverse range of character voice options.
+Marco Cocomello of GLITCHED remarked that despite the 200-character limitation, the results "blew [him] away" when testing the app with GLaDOS's voice.

-Yahoo!
-News Taiwan reported that "GLaDOS in Portal can pronounce lines nearly perfectly", but also criticized that "there are still many imperfections, such as word limit and tone control, which are still a little weird in some words."
-Chris Button of Byteside called the ability to clone a voice with only 15 seconds of data "freaky," but also described the tech behind it as "impressive."
+Carl Johansson-Sundelius of FZ wrote that the underlying technology of 15.ai was "impressive, to say the least", and acknowledged the technical breadth of the various models used to produce the voices.
+Chris Button of Byteside called the ability to clone a voice with only 15 seconds of data "freaky," and also described the tech behind it as "impressive."
 Robin Lamorlette of Clubic described the technology as "devilishly fun" and wrote that Twitter and YouTube were filled with creative content from users experimenting with the tool.
 The platform's voice generation capabilities were regularly featured on Equestria Daily with documented updates, fan creations, and additions of new character voices.
 In a post introducing new character additions to 15.ai, Equestria Dailys founder Shaun Scotellaro wrote that "some of [the voices] aren't great due to the lack of samples to draw from, but many are really impressive still anyway."
 Chinese My Little Pony fan site EquestriaCN also documented 15.ai's development and its updates, though they criticized some of its bugs and long queue wait times.